 Two dead after jet runs off South Carolina runway

-Authorities in South Carolina said two people were killed Thursday when a mid-sized jet ran off the runway and split in two.
+Authorities in South Carolina said two people were killed Thursday when a midsize jet ran off the runway and split in two.

-Greenville Downtown Airport Director Joe Frasher told Fox Carolina that the plane landed, but could not stop on the runway.
+Greenville Downtown Airport Director Joe Frasher told Fox Carolina that the plane landed but could not come to a stop on the runway.
 Frasher said the plane rolled down an embankment and crashed into a fence at the edge of a road.

-Frasher said that four people -- two pilots and two passengers -- were on board the plane.
+Frasher said that four people -- two pilots and two passengers -- were aboard.
 The victims were not identified.

-Officials told Fox Carolina that three of the people on the jet were transported to a local hospital, but the fourth was trapped in the jet.
+Officials told Fox Carolina that three on the jet were transported to a local hospital, but the fourth was trapped in the plane.
 That person's condition was not immediately clear.

-Greenville police Chief Ken Miller asked motorists to avoid the area because the jet was leaking fuel.
+Greenville police Chief Ken Miller asked drivers to avoid the area because the jet was leaking fuel.

 The Dassault-Breguet Falcon 50 was registered out of Delaware to Global Aircraft Acquisitions.